Covid 19 coronavirus: Sombre prediction from Australian Medical Association on vaccine

 - Jason Murphy: Coronavirus crisis could leave Australia better off than many other nations - NZ ...

-"It's really important that we are realistic about the time it takes to get a vaccination through all of the many production issues," Dr Khorshid said.
+"It's really important that we are realistic about the time it takes to get a vaccination through all of the many production issues," Khorshid said.

 "The reality is it is going to take many, many more months, and we wouldn't be surprised if it's even not next year [for a vaccine]."

-He suggested some restrictions would need to remain in place and when pushed, described them as "somewhere between what's happening in Western Australia – where there's pretty much no restrictions – and what's happening around the rest of the country."
+He suggested some restrictions would need to remain in place and when pushed, described them as "somewhere between what's happening in Western Australia – where there's pretty much no restrictions – and what's happening around the rest of the country".

 "The reality is, the only way to stop this virus spreading quickly through the community is to keep people apart.

-"That means certain measures are going to need to be in place, like restrictions on the number of people in restaurants and pubs and clubs, like mechanisms in place so that we can track people when they're in those places, and the ability for governments to ask the population to wear a mask if that's what needs to be done to protect that population," he said.
+"That means certain measures are going to need to be in place, like restrictions on the number of people in restaurants and pubs and clubs, like mechanisms in place so that we can track people when they're in those places, and the ability for governments to ask the population to wear a mask if that's what needs to be done to protect that population.

 "If we've got that stuff in place…if an outbreak happens…it'll be quickly dealt with rather than exploding through the population before the government's ready to deal with it."